Interpretable Embeddings with Sparse Autoencoders: A Data Analysis Toolkit: Experiments

 \textbf{Experiment setup.} Given our real-valued SAE embeddings, we binarize them (to reflect the \textit{presence} of concepts) and spectral cluster their Jaccard similarity matrix.
 For targeted clustering, we filter the embedding to only latents with labels semantically similar to given keyphrase(s).
 To describe each cluster, we can diff (\Cref{sec:diffing}) the documents inside the cluster with those outside.
 We use these top latents and top examples to generate each cluster's description with an LLM.
 Our baselines are dense and instruction-tuned embeddings (Instructor-Large \citep{instructor}).
 See Appendix \ref{app:clus_setup} for details.

 \textbf{Ground truth evaluation.} In Appendix \ref{app:clus_groundtruth}, we test targeted clustering on a synthetic dataset of 960 news paragraphs with 4 axes of variation: topic, sentiment, temporal framing, and writing style.
-The SAE can cluster along each axis individually, outperforming baselines which give topic clusters.
+Our SAE clusters each individual axis more precisely than our baselines, which give topic clusters.

 \textbf{Real world evaluation metrics.} Without ground truth labels, we evaluate clustering success by per-cluster accuracy: given a clustering and its cluster descriptions, we ask an LLM to assign each text to one cluster using \textit{only} these descriptions, then compute the fraction of texts from the original cluster that remain.\footnote{We use this coherence and interpretability-based measure rather than geometry-based measures like silhouette score which may not reflect usefulness for exploratory analysis.} To quantify if the SAE clustering has found structure not present in dense embeddings, we compute the z-score of each cluster's conductance in dense embedding space relative to a random sample (lower $=$ tighter).
 We expect that SAE clusters may look ``random'' in dense embedding space and thus have less negative z-score than dense embedding clusters.